When the Baijiu will awaken: what an opportunity for France and the Spirits Valley?

 The Eiffel Tower decked out in red for Chinese New Year

-Ask for a free call of 45mn to study any project under development or under study and exchange together:
+Ask for a free call to discuss any project under development or in the planning stage:

 Contact me for any development of spirits, packaging and tailor-made services for your company (organizational support, quality control, drafting of product sheets...).